ec-jrc/lisflood-code/docs/3_step2_preparing-setting-file/index.md

 - **PrevCmMCTInitValue** is the Courant number at the end of the previous step and it is only used for MCT wave routing [-].
 A value of -**9999 ** sets the initial value to 1.

-- **PrevDmMCTInitValue** is the Reynols number at the end of the previous step and it is only used for MCT wave routing [-].
+- **PrevDmMCTInitValue** is the Reynolds number at the end of the previous step and it is only used for MCT wave routing [-].
 A value of -**9999 ** sets the initial value to 0.

 ```xml
 	<comment>